AnshumanS7/terraform-flask-web-server/README.md

 # terraform-flask-web-server
-I built a simple flask app using Terraform
+I deployed a simple flask app using Terraform